Deepubhatt/Deepubhatt/README.md

 ## <div align="center">Hi there, I'm Deepak Bhatt! 👋 </div>

-I hold a post-grad degree in Mathematics and aim to launch my career as a Data Analyst, applying mathematical expertise for data-driven decision-making and business growth.
+I hold a post-grad degree in Mathematics and currently working in **Delhivery** as a **Data Analyst** in the Supply Chain vertical, applying mathematical expertise for data-driven decision-making and business growth.

 - 🔭 I'm actively applying my Data Analysis skills to real-world projects, simultaneously building a robust portfolio to showcase my expertise.